 The link power status (LPS) signal works with the C/LKON signal to manage the LLC power usage of the node.
 The LPS signal indicates that the LLC of the node is powered up or powered down.
-If LPS is inactive for more than 1.2 μs and less than 25 μs, PHY/link interface is reset.
-If LPS is inactive for greater than 25 μs, the PHY will disable the PHY/link interface to save power.
-FW802A continues its repeater function.
+If LPS is inactive for more than 1.2 μs and less than 25 μs , PHY/link interface is reset.
+If LPS is inactive for greater than 25 μs , the PHY will disable the PHY/link interface to save power.
 If the PHY then receives a link-on packet, the C/LKON signal is activated to output a 6.114 MHz signal, which can be used by the LLC to power itself up.
 Once the LLC is powered up, the LPS signal communicates this to the PHY and the PHY/link interface is enabled.
 C/LKON signal is turned off when LPS is active or when a bus reset occurs, provided the interrupt that caused C/LKON is not present.

-When the PHY/link interface is in the disabled state, the FW802A will automatically enter a low-power mode, if all ports are inactive (disconnected, disabled, or suspended).
-In this low-power mode, the FW802A disables its PLL and also disables parts of reference circuitry depending on the state of the ports (some reference circuitry must remain active in order to detect incoming TP bias).
+When the PHY/link interface is in the disabled state. the FW801A will automatically enter a low-power mode, if all ports are inactive (disconnected, disabled, or suspended).
+In this low-power mode, the FW801A disables its PLL and also disables parts of reference circuitry depending on the state of the ports (some reference circuitry must remain active in order to detect incoming TP bias).
 The lowest power consumption (the microlow-power sleep mode) is attained when all ports are either disconnected or disabled with the ports interrupt enable bit cleared.
-The FW802A will exit the low-power mode when the LPS input is asserted high or when a port event occurs that requires the FW802A to become active in order to respond to the event or to notify the LLC of the event (e.g., incoming bias or disconnection is detected on a suspended port, a new connection is detected on a nondisabled port, etc.).
-The SYSCLK output will become active (and the PHY/link interface will be initialized and become operative) within 3 ms after LPS is asserted high, when the FW802A is in the low-power mode.
+The FW801A will exit the lowpower mode when the LPS input is asserted high or when a port event occurs that requires the FW801A to become active in order to respond to the event or to notify the LLC of the event (e.g., incoming bias or disconnection is detected on a suspended port, a new connection is detected on a nondisabled port, etc.).